onedesign/craft-starter/README.md

 3. Fill out the appropriate values in the `.env` file.
 Sensitive data should be stored in a 1Password entry related to the project.
 4. Import a database by running `ddev import-db --src="full/path/to/your/db.sql.gz"` (note: this command will drop any existing database).
 5. Install Composer dependencies: `ddev composer install`.
-6. Install front end dependencies: `ddev npm install`.
+6. Use the correct version of Node and install front end dependencies: `ddev nvm use && ddev npm install`.
 7. Verify the front end build: `ddev npm run build`.
 8. Open your site in a browser: `ddev launch`.